* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How to reheat a pastrami sandwich

-If you haven’t finished a pastrami sandwich that you put together or ordered, there’s no need to worry!
+If you haven’t finished a pastrami sandwich that you put together or ordered, there’s no need to worry.

 You can heat a pastrami sandwich as you would a grilled cheese sandwich: put it in a pan and heat it, flipping occasionally until it’s as hot as you want.
-Alternatively, you can take the sandwich apart and warm the bread and meat separately, meat in the microwave and bread in the toaster oven.
+Alternatively, you can take the sandwich apart and warm the bread and meat separately; meat in the microwave and bread in the toaster oven.

-How To Reheat Pastrami
+How To Reheat Pastrami [Tested Methods]

 Pastrami meat is best served hot.
 If you like it cold, you’re in the wrong place!
+But what’s the best way to reheat pastrami without it drying out?
+I experimented to find out.

-5 from 3 votes
+5 from 5 votes

 Print Pin Rate